What you will study

-Finally, Block 4 gives you the opportunity to synthesise your understanding of the empirical, conceptual and theoretical material you have explored to this point to consider the interactions between power, discourse and the state for understanding the relationships between crime and harm.
+Finally, Block 4 gives you the opportunity to synthesise your understanding of the empirical, conceptual and theoretical material you have explored to this point.
+It introduces the concept of resistance and provides and encourages you to consider the interactions between power, discourse, the state and resistance for understanding the relationships between crime and harm.

 Due to the nature of exploring criminal harm and state violence, you may find a number of the topics discussed in this module difficult and challenging.
 If you feel that increased awareness of such issues will be unduly distressing, then please think carefully before enrolling for this module.